-Well, cant change the colour and absolutely did not want to change my resolve to come here, so I did.
+Well, cant change my colour and absolutely did not want to change my resolve to come here, so I did.
 And guess what, no matter what I do or wear, I am and always will be Indian.
-I am that one exotic colourful being amongst the sea of black and/or white here and yyiippee yyeeaa it makes me exotically joyous.
+I am that one exotic colourful being, amongst the sea of black and/or white here and yyiippee yyeeaa it makes me exotically joyous.
 People smile and ask me whether I am Indian and my eyes light up brighter and so do theirs.
 And then the stories of all those beautiful Indian places they have visited begin.
 I am as mesmerised as they are.

 When we call out to strangers there are a hundred ways by which we try and get their attention.
 You know how they get my attention?
 By calling out ‘Hodu’ which means ‘India’ in Hebrew.
 Oh wait.
 It also means ‘Turkey’ in Hebrew.
 Oh darn.
 Oh well.
 Anyway, I gladly turn around and give them my loveliest smile.
 And yes I do melt their heart (wink wink).